jovana/remko-heat-pump/README.md

 ## Example commands (using curl)
 In the below examples you need to replace <YOUR_IP_ADDRESS> first.
 This IP address you can found in the settings section of your device.
+Read below how to find your IP Address.

 ### Switch OFF the Domestic Hot Water Heating
 ```